2017 Pacific typhoon season: Severe Tropical Storm Pakhar (Jolina)

 On August 24, a tropical depression formed in the Philippine Sea and was named Jolina by PAGASA.
 On the next day, Jolina intensified into a tropical storm, and was named Pakhar.
 On August 26, Pakhar passed over the Philippines heading westward toward mainland China where it gathered strength into a severe tropical storm before making landfall in Tianshan on August 27, where after the previous monster storm Typhoon Hato hit days ago, they raised Signal #8 for Pakhar's arrival and landfall.
 Pakhar rapidly dissipated the next day.

+A total of 83,000 people were affected by the storm, along with 14,000 people in which were evacuated over in the four main affected regions of Guandong, Guangxi, Guizhou and Yunnan.
+One person died from a traffic incident while 62 were injured, while an additional two were confirmed hours later.

 Total economic losses in South China amounted to CN¥760 million (US$114.4 million) while a total of twelve people were killed in relation to the storm.
 Moreover, damages in the Philippines were recorded at ₱41.27 million (US$808 thousand) and 2 billion₫ (US$88,000) in Vietnam.

 Typhoon Sanvu

 On August 27, the JMA began to monitor a tropical depression that had developed about 441 km north-northeast of Saipan, although the system's nature was more of a monsoon depression.
 The JTWC followed suit on the following day, designating the system as 17W.
 Around the same time, the system had intensified into Tropical Storm Sanvu.
 By August 29, Sanvu increased in size, and therefore it prompted the JMA to upgrade it to a severe tropical storm.
 After moving in a westward direction, Sanvu stalled and entered a region of favorable conditions.
 As a ragged eye developed, both agencies upgraded Sanvu to a typhoon during August 31.
 Sanvu reached its peak intensity on September 1 as a Category 2 typhoon.
 Thereafter, the system steadily weakened as it started to move northwards with JTWC immediately downgrading the system to a tropical storm and issuing their final advisory late on September 2.
 The JMA still classified Sanvu as a typhoon until they issued their final advisory as the system had transitioned into an extratropical cyclone on September 3.

 Sanvu did not cause any significant damage in the Northern Mariana Islands, though a 33-year-old woman drowned at Obyan beach in Saipan due to large waves on August 29.